naveensaigit/git-remote-ipfs/DESIGN.md

 there are any concurrent changes, we require the user to fetch before continuing, maintaining safety.

-We can perform a compare-and-swap operation in Dropbox by using the "update" write mode with a specific revision number.
+We can perform a compare-and-swap operation in IPFS by using the "update" write mode with a specific revision number.

 If we're doing a force push, the process is simpler - we can just overwrite the